rkapl123/DBAddin/docs/README.md

 * Dependencies/Prerequisites
 	* .NET 4.7 or higher (usually distributed with Windows)
 	* Excel (minimum 2007 because of Ribbons)
-	* ADO 2.5 or higher (usually distributed with Windows, this will be removed with the migration to ADO.NET for DB Modifiers)
+	* ADO 2.5 or higher (usually distributed with Windows)

 If any of these are missing, please install them yourself before starting DBAddin.